jenkinsci/generic-webhook-trigger-plugin/README.md

 When using the plugin in several jobs, you will have the same URL trigger all jobs.
 If you want to trigger only a certain job you can:

-* Use the `token`-parameter have different tokens for different jobs. **Don't combine it with any other authentication!** Using only the token means only jobs with that exact token will be visible for that request.
+* Use the `token`-parameter have different tokens for different jobs.
+Using only the token means only jobs with that exact token will be visible for that request.
 This will increase performance and reduce responses of each invocation.
 * Or, add some request parameter (or header, or post content) and use the **regexp filter** to trigger only if that parameter has a specific value.